Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Collateral: Stablecoins v. Money Market Funds

 \subsection{Gemini Dollar}

 Gemini may be best known for its founders, the Winklevoss brothers.
-Gemini is on the green list of the New York State Department of Financial Services, and guarantees a portion of reserves through the FDIC.
-Gemini is audited monthly by BPM LLP, and the Ethereum smart contract has been audited by Trail of Bits, a leading information security research and development firm.\footnote{\url{https://www.gemini.com/dollar}}
+Gemini is on the green list of the New York State Department of Financial Services, and the Gemini Dollar is audited monthly by BPM LLP.\footnote{\url{https://www.gemini.com/dollar}} Gemini claims that ``Each GUSD corresponds to a U.S. dollar held by Gemini in accounts at U.S. FDIC-insured bank accounts and money market funds holding short-term U.S. treasury bonds and maintained at a custodian.
+The pass-through of insurance from the FDIC secured collateral to the token holders is still just a conjecture.\footnote{Shearman \& Sterling LLP, US Stablecoin Regulation: Bringing Stablecoins Into the Regulatory Fold, \url{https://www.jdsupra.com/legalnews/us-stablecoin-regulation-bringing-5449329/}}

-Gemini has the most transparent disclosure\footnote{\url{https://assets.ctfassets.net/jg6lo9a2ukvr/2efRs3l0q3EKSv1WPwSvqe/871de898c778d2499d6a11acf697ae71/Gemini_Dollar_Examination_Report_01-29-21.pdf}} of where it holds its' assets:``The Gemini dollar accounts are held and maintained by State Street Bank and Trust Company and within a money market fund managed by Goldman Sachs Asset Management, invested only in U.S. Treasury obligations."
+Gemini has the most transparent disclosure\footnote{\url{https://assets.ctfassets.net/jg6lo9a2ukvr/VOtyB4tBb0G4FVt6EqFnm/8dae03169f391431130e2e0e73913638/Gemini_Dollar_Examination_Report_03-31-22.pdf}} of where it holds its' assets: ``The Gemini dollar accounts are held and maintained by State Street Bank and Trust Company, Signature Bank, and within a money market fund managed by Goldman Sachs Asset Management, invested only in U.S. Treasury Obligations."